Aamer-Gituser/Bird-Detection/README.md

 Pillow

-Install them using:

-pip install -r requirements.txt

 🧪 Examples

-Upload a farm surveillance video and detect only confirmed birds.
+Upload farm surveillance videos to detect only real birds

-Run webcam inference for real-time monitoring.
+Run webcam inference for live agricultural monitoring

-Compare YOLO-only vs refined detection accuracy.
+Compare YOLO-only detection versus refined detection accuracy

 🐞 Troubleshooting

-Flask app not running? ➜ Ensure Flask is installed and port 5000 is free.
+Flask app not starting:

+Ensure Flask is installed and port 5000 is free

+Model not found:

-Model not found? ➜ Check paths to best.pt and resnet50_best_v2.pth.
+Verify paths to best.pt and resnet50_best_v2.pth

-No detections? ➜ Verify input image size and lighting conditions.
+No detections:

+Check lighting conditions and input resolution

+Slow inference:

-Slow inference? ➜ Use GPU if available.
+Use GPU if available

 ✍️ Author